Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ### Samples

 In this section, we will talk about how to add samples.
 As you can see, we already have a `Samples` folder under `Azure.<group>.<service>/tests` directory.
 We run the samples as a part of tests.
-First, enter `<client-name>ClientSamples.cs` and remove the existing commented sample tests.
+First, enter `Sample<number>_<scenario>.cs` and remove the existing commented sample tests.
 You will add the basic sample tests for your SDK in this file.
 Create more test files and add tests as per your scenarios.

 **Learn more:** For general information about samples, see the [Samples Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-samples).